 User interface has been an indispensable component in a computer system since the time computers were invented.
-Many researches are undertaken to invent new efficient ways to communicate with a computer and on evaluating the effectiveness of these interfaces.
-Among these interfaces, being capable of interacting with virtual 3D environments has become a design trend for future user interfaces.
+Many researches have been undertaken to invent new ways to communicate with a computer and on evaluating the effectiveness of these interfaces.
+Among them, being capable of interacting with virtual 3D environments is a promising trend for future user interface designs.
 VR-types of interfaces such as Head Mounted Display (HMD), 3D tracking devices, data gloves, force feedback joysticks, etc, are all good examples that are under active studies and development.
-New metaphors such as eyeball in hand, and flying vehicle in hand have been proposed and tested.[3]
+New metaphors such as eveball-in-hand, and flying-vehicle-in-hand have been proposed and tested[3].
 It is reported that most users like the idea of eyeball-in-hand metaphor in the context of virtual space exploration.
-However, the great challenge comes when we are asked to manipulate a 3D virtual scene only with a regular 2D mouse on a desktop computer.
-Some work has been carried out to design intuitive interfaces for controlling 3D rotations with 2D devices.[6][16]
+However, the great challenge still exists when we are asked to manipulate a 3D virtual scene only with a regular 2D mouse on a desktop PC.
+Most previous work in this direction focused designing intuitive user interfaces for controlling 3D rotations with 2D devices[6][17].

-Most of these proposals use the direct manipulation metaphor that is shown to be more comprehensible, predictable, and controllable than the delegation types of intelligent user interfaces in several application domains.
-However, it is still under debates which metaphor is more effective in general.[19]
+Most of the aforementioned proposals use the direct manipulation metaphor.
+This metaphor is shown to be more comprehensible, predictable, and controllable than the delegation types of intelligent user interfaces in several application domains.
+However, it is still under debates which metaphor is more effective in general[20].
 We think there will not be a clear-cut answer to this question.
 Instead, effectiveness would greatly depend on the types of applications, users, and tasks at hand.
 For example, some people may prefer to sit back and take a guided tour when visiting a new environment while other adventurous people may prefer to take the wheel and have a full navigation control.

-Although many intelligent user interfaces have been proposed in the literature, most of them are not for 3D manipulation.[13][15]
+Although many intelligent user interfaces have been proposed in the literature, most of them are not for 3D manipulation[14][16].
 Exceptions include using motion-planning techniques to provide task-level controls.
-For example, Drucker and Zeltzer [4] argue that a task-level viewpoint control is crucial for exploring virtual scenes such as virtual museums since the users should be allowed to concentrate on scene viewing instead of be distracted by low-level navigation controls.
-Li, et al. [11][12] also proposed an auto-navigation system capable of generating customized guided tour based on high-level user inputs.
-Kuffner [8][9] also utilizes fast path planning techniques to assist real-time animations.
-Other work also suggests using vector fields [5] or force fields [20] to guide animation.
+For example, Drucker and Zeltzer [4] argue that a task-level viewpoint control is crucial for exploring virtual scenes such as virtual museums since users should be allowed to concentrate on scene viewing instead of being distracted by low-level navigation controls.
+Li, et al. [12][13] also proposed an auto-navigation system capable of generating customized guided tours based on high-level user inputs.
+Kuffner [9][10] also utilizes fast path planning techniques to assist real-time animations.
 However, most of these approaches use geometric reasoning techniques as a tool for control delegation.
 They use a third-person view to specify the desired tasks, which is very different from the first-person view commonly used in the direct manipulation metaphor.
+Other researches also suggest using vector fields [5] or force fields (such as potential fields) [21][6] to guide animation or navigation.
+However, most of them are reactive in nature, and no planning is incorporated to assist interactive tasks.